SametHope/Sorted-Delegates/README.md

 ## Pros
 - It is not dependent on Unity, can be used in regular C# projects.
 - Prevents chaining delegates and callbacks.
+- Does not bloat your project, it lives on its own asmdef.
 - It is open source.
+- Fun to use.

 ## Cons
 - This approach may and likely will lead to bad code design.